GomaaMohamed/UART_Bootloader/README.md

 ## Bootloader
 ### Getting Started
 ```
-- This is the bootloader that will be used to recieve the hex file from host app and burns it
+- This is the bootloader that will be utilized to receive and burn the Hex File sent from the host app.
-- It's not allowed to recieve a hex record before analysing and burning the previous one
+- It is not permissible to receive a Hex record before analyzing and burning the previous one.
-- The bootloader consists of the mcal layer that contains the drivers of mcu
+- The bootloader comprises the MCAL layer that includes the drivers of the MCU, and an APP layer
-- Additionally it consisst of the app layer that contains the software components of the application
+  that contains the software components of the application.
-  Interface Module: recieves the hex file record by record and send it to Parser Module
+- The Interface Module receives the Hex File record by record and sends it to the Parser Module.
-  Parser Module: analyses the hex record, perform check sum convert hex record from ascci to hex,
+- The Parser Module analyzes the Hex record, performs checksum, converts the Hex record from ASCII to Hex,
-                 sets endianess, and sends the binary istructions to Burner Module
+  sets endianess, and sends the binary instructions to the Burner Module.
-  Burner Module: burns, and verifies the binary instructions in the internal flash
+- The Burner Module burns and verifies the binary instructions in the internal flash.
 ```
 #### Prerequisites:
 ```